 Just so you know, even if you submit your artwork, it doesn’t mean Apple is going to feature you.
 I know.
 You worked hard on this.
 And it might lead to nothing.

 Also, after you’ve submitted your artwork, you probably won’t get any news from Apple about the status of your app.
 You just wait.
 And that’s it.

 Let’s take my example: our apps have been considered two times for promotion.
-Both times we provided the artwork.
-Both times we waited for weeks.
+Both times we provided the artwork and waited for weeks.
 Both times we didn’t get any news.
 We didn’t get any replies to our emails.
 One app did not get featured.
 The other has been App of the Day.
 Without notice.

 Additional general advice